5 Must-Read Tips for Interns Going to India

 2. Establish Someone Local Who You Can Trust

-AIESEC India, to be honest, receives complaints from visiting exchange participants, perhaps because their primary focus is on the quantity of exchange participants that they host as opposed to the quality of participants' experience.
+AIESEC India, to be honest, receives some complaints from visiting exchange participants, perhaps because their primary focus is on the quantity of exchange participants that they host as opposed to the quality of participants' experience.
 I was actually warned by my home chapter that AIESEC Jaipur hadn't had many positive reviews from participants.
 Knowing that, I chose to go anyway because I trusted my employer.
 He had been abroad before on numerous occasions and understood my reservations in coming to India.
 After a few discussions with him, I felt comfortable going even though I didn't have high expectations for support from the local AIESEC members.

 3. Travel as Much as Possible